 Remember that she made a commission from my initial $1000 investment, and also from being in the ADR program for three months.
 I was her downline.
 That is how the business model works.

 On a side note, another MLM giant I have been a victim of is Amway:

 My Final Advice:

 If Someone Is Approaching You And Is Trying To Recruit You To Nu Skin Or Any MLM Company – Run!

 You will end up investing more money and time than you will earn.
 It is such a small percentage that actually makes a good profit from MLMs.

 I believe you have to have a huge network in the form of business contacts or a comprehensive email list to be able to succeed.
-You cannot just turn to family and friends or people crossing your path in the streets to make money with MLM.
+You cannot just turn to family and friends, or people crossing your path, to make money with MLMs.

-You may also have to pay for other marketing efforts such as Google Adwords, Facebook ads, etc., to spread the word and get people to buy products from you.
+You may also have to pay for marketing efforts such as Google Adwords, Facebook Ads, etc., to spread the word and get people to buy products from you.

 A Proven Strategy To Make Money Online